USS Nautilus (SSN-571): Operation Sunshine – under the North Pole

 Navigation was difficult beneath the arctic ice sheet.
 Both magnetic compasses and normal gyrocompasses become inaccurate above 85°N. A special gyrocompass built by Sperry Rand was installed shortly before the journey.
 There was a risk that the submarine would become disoriented beneath the ice and that the crew would have to play "longitude roulette".
 Commander Anderson had considered using torpedoes to blow a hole in the ice if the submarine needed to surface.

 The most difficult part of the journey was in the Bering Strait.
 The ice extended as much as 60 ft below sea level.
 During the initial attempt to go through the Bering Strait, there was insufficient room between the ice and the sea bottom.
 During the second attempt, the submarine passed through a known channel close to Alaska.

-The trip beneath the ice cap was an important boost for America, as the Soviets had recently launched Sputnik but had no nuclear submarine of their own.
 During the address announcing the journey, the president mentioned that one day nuclear cargo submarines might use that route for trade.

 As Nautilus proceeded south from Greenland, a helicopter airlifted Commander Anderson to connect with transport to Washington, D.C.
 At a White House ceremony on 8 August, President Eisenhower presented him with the Legion of Merit and announced that the crew had earned a Presidential Unit Citation.

 Her next port of call was the Isle of Portland, England where she received the Unit Citation from American Ambassador J.H.
 Whitney, the first ever issued in peace time.
 She then crossed the Atlantic reaching New London, Connecticut on 29 October.
 For the remainder of the year, Nautilus operated from her home port of New London.